derekbonilla/car_data_cleaning/README.md

  peakrpm ASC;
 ```

-Results are in range.

-To gain more insight I query:
+Other results are in range.
+To gain more insight on that specific error I query:

 ```javascript
 SELECT